Aurivelle/Aurivelle.github.io/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Class Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are my projects in class from freshman until now.
+Please take a look and contact me if you think there are more possibilities for them. count : 0
       filters:
         folders:
           - projects